JohnnyLdeAlba/enigmav/README.md

 ## Setting Up config.php

+You're going to need to edit config.php in order for Enigma V to connect to the database.
-The first thing you'll want to do is rename the file _config.php that was included in this repo to config.php.
+The first thing you'll want to do is rename the file _config.php (included in this repo) to config.php.
-Next open the file with a text editor where you'll see the variables below:
+Next open the file with a text editor and edit the variables below:

 - `$NetworkName` Name of the Website Enigma V will be running on.
 - `$NetworkUrl` URL of your website.
 - `$NetworkDomain` Domain of your website.

-- `$MySqlHost` Host the MySQL (or MariaDB) server is located on.
+- `$MySqlHost` Host where the MySQL (or MariaDB) database is located.
 - `$MySqlUsername` Username used to access the database.
 - `$MySqlPassword` Password associated with the above username.
 - `$MySqlDatabase` The name of the database.

-You will need to enter the above credentials before you'll be able proceed with database installation.

 ## Installing database.sql

-A file called database.sql was included in this repo that includes the initial setup needed to get Enigma V operating.
+A file called database.sql was included in this repo that provides the initial setup needed to get Enigma V operating.
 Below is the command to do this:

 ```bash
 sudo mysql -uusername -p database_name < database.sql
 ```

-The command above installs `database.sql` (included with Enigma V's repository) into your newly created database.
-Be sure to replace username with your username, for example if your username is root then you need to type in -uroot.
-Also be sure to replace database_name with the name of your database.
+The command above installs `database.sql` (included in this repository) into your newly created database.
+Be sure to replace username with your username, for example if your username is `root` then you will need to type in `-uroot`.
+You will also need to replace database_name with the name of your database.

 # Installing PHP5.6 on Debian